Get Help

 I am a Veteran in need of housing support

-Our Veterans Programs provide short-term financial support and case management to individuals and families at imminent risk of homelessness and to those already experiencing homelessness in Buncombe County.
+Homeward Bound’s Supportive Services for Veteran Families (SSVF) program offers short-term financial support and case management to individuals and families at imminent risk of homelessness and to those already experiencing homelessness in Buncombe County.

-- Alix Doddridge, Veterans Outreach Program Manager
+- Alix Doddridge, Supportive Services for Veteran Families Outreach Program Manager

-(828) 772 – 2847 - SSVF Outreach Specialist
+(828) 772 – 2847 - Supportive Services for Veteran Families Outreach Specialist

 (828) 259-5300